jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 ### Branched out reference lines

-Here is a more complex example, in which the lines will branch out into a tree structure.
+Here is a more complex example, in which the lines might branch out into a tree structure.
 This happens when an object is present in several different branches of the containment structure:

 ![](images/3.%20Automatic%20Containment.008.png)

-Imaginary references will be created at every mutual parent in the structure, that contains multiple references:
+Imaginary references might be created at every mutual parent in the structure, that contains multiple references:

 ![](images/3.%20Automatic%20Containment.009.png)